mfthomps/Labtainers/docs/labdesigner.md

   3) the line containing the artifact
   4) a token within that line.

-Each identified artifact is given a symbolic name, which is then referenced in the goals.config file to assess whether it is an expected value.
+Each identified artifact is given a symbolic name.
+A named artifact is referred to herein as a *result*, which is then referenced in the goals.config file to assess whether it is an expected value.

 Consider the labs/formatstring/instr\_config/results.config file.
-The first non-comment line defines an artifact that will have the symbolic name "crashStringCanary".
-This artifact is found by looking at stdout from the "vul\_prog" program, finding the first line that starts with:
+The first non-comment line defines a result having the symbolic name "crashStringCanary".
+This result is found by looking at stdout from the "vul\_prog" program, finding the first line that starts with:
 "\*\*\* stack smashing detected".
-The symbol is assigned the value of the third space-delimited token in that line.
+The result is assigned the value of the third space-delimited token in that line.

-Entries within the results.config file have the following format:
+Entries within the results.config file each have one of the two following formats:

 Format type 1:
      <nametag> = <file_id> : <field_type> : <field_id> : <line_type> : <line_id>
          where:
-                   nametag - The symbolic name of the artifact, which will be referenced in the goals configuration file.
+                   nametag - The symbolic name of the result, which will be referenced in the goals configuration file.
 It must be alphanumeric, underscores permitted. file_id -- identifies the set of files to be parsed.
 The format of this id is:
                        <prog>.[stdin | stdout]